-During the three months ended April 30, 2008, the Company granted two awards of 30,184 Performance Stock Units ("PSU's") with a grant date FASB value of \$1,238 share based compensation expense resulting from these grants was \$3 and is included in the accompanying Condensed Consolidated Statements of Income for the three months ended April 30, 2008.
-The PSU's are subject to a vesting period of two years, for the first grant ("Grant A") and three years for the second grant ("Grant B").
-Each PSU grant is subject to various performance targets, if any of these targets are not met, the grants are forfeited.
+During April 2008, the Company granted two awards of 30,184 Performance Stock Units ("PSU's").
+These PSU's are subject to a vesting period of two years for the first grant ("Grant A"), and three years for the second grant ("Grant B").
+Each PSU grant is subject to various performance targets.
+If any of these targets are not met, the grants are forfeited.
 Each PSU is equal to one share of common stock with a total award value not to exceed 30% appreciation.
-Grant A has a FASB value of \$21.55 per share and Grant B has a FASB value of \$19.47 per share.
-The grant date FASB value was calculated using a Lattice Binomial Model.
-Total unrecognized compensation cost for these non-vested PSU's granted, as of April 30, 2008 was \$1,235, which is expected to be recognized over the weighted average period of 1.6 years.
+Grant A had a grant date fair value of \$1.55 per share and Grant B had a grant date fair value of \$19.47 per share, with both grants having a total grant date fair value of \$1,238.
+The grant date fair value was calculated using a Lattice Binomial Model.
+Share-based compensation expense resulting from these grants of \$151 and \$154 is included in the accompanying Condensed Consolidated Statements of Income for the three and six months ended July 31, 2008.
+Total unrecognized compensation cost for these non-vested PSU's granted, as of July 31, 2008 was \$1,084, which is expected to be recognized over the weighted average period of 1.43 years.

-7. Net Income Per Common Share
+8. Net Income Per Common Share